Become a leader in Urban Forestry with the Master of Urban Forestry Leadership.

-The University of British Columbia’s Master of Urban Forestry Leadership (MUFL) is a comprehensive online, 14-month, course-based master’s program that provides an interdisciplinary perspective of urban forestry, with a focus on strategic management, decision-making, and creativity.
+The University of British Columbia’s Master of Urban Forestry Leadership (MUFL) is a comprehensive online, 13-month full-time or 25-month part-time, course-based master’s program that provides an interdisciplinary perspective of urban forestry, with a focus on strategic management, decision-making, and creativity.

 Why Choose the MUFL Program?